 One common way to do this is to set SMART goals.
 They should be specific, measurable, achievable, relevant, and time-based.

 Say you want to increase sales from repeat customers during the holidays.
-Using the SMART method, you could define your goal as, “I want to increase sales from customers who’ve previously made a purchase from me in the last year by 20 percent by December 31, 2020.”
+Using the SMART method, you could define your goal as, “I want to increase sales from customers who’ve previously made a purchase from me in the last year by 20% by December 31, 2021.”

 “Another important question to ask yourself in order to set a goal is, ‘What percentage of sales have been made online this year and what percentage of sales are projected to be made online this year?’
 More people than ever are shopping online this year, so look at your numbers from last year and consider the current ecommerce landscape in order to plan ahead for this year’s holiday season,” advises Sammy Tran, director of CRM, MuteSix.